DBanfieldKeller/book-search/README.md

 # Book Search Engine

 ## Description
 This application uses the google books API to provide a search engine for books.
 Using graphql and mongoose, a user is able to sign in and save their own list of books.
 Currently a user is able to login, sign up and add books to their favorites.
 Viewing books is currently non-functional but will be fixed.
+The site itself is built using react and run on a server using node-js and express-js

 The code was originally written using a RESTful API instead of graphql, but has been refactored to use the latter.

-The site will be hosted at https://desolate-escarpment-45756.herokuapp.com/ but has not yet been
+The site will be hosted at https://desolate-escarpment-45756.herokuapp.com/ but has not yet been published.

 ## Table of Contents
  - [Description](#description)